 A club must nominate the best three men for its first team in the men’s league and its best two men and its best two ladies for its first team in the mixed league.
 Further a club with more teams in the men’s league must nominate its next best three men for each subsequent team, and a club with more teams in the mixed league must nominate its next best two men and next best 2 ladies for each subsequent team.
 For a ladies’ league a club must nominate its best 2 ladies for its first team.
 Further a club with more teams in the ladies’ league must nominate its next best two ladies for each subsequent team.

 Nominated players shall be ineligible for lower team representation.
 Nominated players must play in over a third of the outstanding or remaining matches for the nominated team or a higher team.
-Where a nominated player fails to play the required number of matches the League Committee shall impose a 1 point and £20 penalty per player per team.
+Where a nominated player fails to play the required number of matches the League Committee shall impose a 1 point penalty per match not played and £20 penalty per player per team.

 If a club becomes aware during the season that a nominated player will be unable to complete his/her required number of matches, a replacement must be nominated.
 The replacement must play over a third of the outstanding or remaining matches, except at the discretion of the committee.
 Changes to player nominations will only be accepted up until the earliest of the 28th February or 3 days before the match at which point there would be insufficient matches remaining for the originally nominated player to complete the required number of matches.

 If, during the playing season, a club wishes to register a player and that player’s standard of play is higher than players’ already nominated for that club, then the league committee shall have the right to call for the players’ nomination, but may agree to release a previously nominated player.
 However the rule regarding the number of matches to be played by a nominated player shall still apply.

 Any player who has played 5 matches or more for a team (or higher team) shall be ineligible for lower team representation, except the next lowest.